Dublin Cultural Events

 Dublin Fringe Festival

 Want to grasp our culture and see it unveiled?
 The Dublin Fringe Festival promises to showcase the fresh and imaginative approaches to the arts from both Irish and international markets.
 It requires you to open your mind, question what you know and attempt to understand the things we see.
-Spread over 16 days and nights from the 7th to the 22nd of September the Fringe Festival celebrates theatre, comedy, dance and art in areas all over Dublin.
-The festival is celebrating its 25th year and will have much in store for you.
+Spread over 16 days and nights from the 5th to the 20th of September the Fringe Festival celebrates theatre, comedy, dance and art in areas all over Dublin.

 Bram Stoker Festival